mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 user can place multiple widgets representing the attributes and commands of various devices.
-Technical details of implementation and architectural considerations are described later in the following sections.
+Technical details of implementation and architectural considerations are described later in the sections that follow.

 ![TangoJS Panel application's main view.
 ](../figures/images/03-tangojs-panel-01-fixed.png){#fig:03-tangojs-panel-01 width=50%}

 ## TangoJS from developer's perspective

-TangoJS framework it targeting software developers as it's end users.
+TangoJS framework it targeting software developers as its end users.
 Most of the time the developers interact either with the Core module or the Web Components module.
-The Connector module is an implementation detail transparent to the developers and it's configuration depends on environment.
+The Connector module is an implementation detail transparent to the developers and its configuration depends on environment.

-TangoJS has been designed to *minimize dependencies on third party code* and use the *latest web standards*, like HTML5, CSS Level 3 modules or ECMAScript 2016.
+TangoJS has been designed to *minimize dependencies on third party code* and use the *recent web standards*, like HTML5, CSS Level 3 modules or ECMAScript 2016.
 The standard solutions rarely become deprecated.
 Instead, they evolve gradually, which makes easy to keep the project up-to-date.
 These technologies are already implemented in all modern browsers, thus no transcompilation is required.
-To start using TangoJS, the developer should be familiar with Tango and know the basic web-development concepts and techniques.

 **TangoJS Core**. \quad
 One of the TangoJS project goals was to minimize the learning curve.
 TangoJS